Scarabol/rock-raiders-web/README.md

 ### Important

 - make game pausable and actually pause in escape screen (also fixes elapsed game time)
-- GunStation mesh not loaded correctly missing turret part
+- GunStation mesh not loaded correctly missing turret part (test with level 18)
 - Surface discovery has very bad performance
 - Teleport up for docks turning water into land (test with level 11)
 - Power path of docks is showing on water surface in level 11
 - ObjectListLoader throwing errors in Level 11
+- Teleport in buildings only when the area is clear

 ### Nice to have